qwaneu/qwaneu.github.io/_drafts/logical-vs-deployment-architecture.md

 ### ...and more

-There are more useful related approaches, like Simon Brown's [C4 Model for Visualising Architecture](https://c4model.com/).
+Simon Brown's [C4 Model for Visualising Architecture](https://c4model.com/) alsso supports multiple perspectives.

 ## But we are cloud native!